ashishkarkera1/Sudoku-Solver/README.md

 * python manage.py runserver

 Possible Errors:
-* For PostgresSQL db set in settings.py for Heroku
+* For PostgreSQL db set in settings.py for Heroku

  Sol- Change the "DATABASES" value to defualt django value in settings.py